Massey H. Shepherd

-Massey Hamilton Shepherd Jr. (1913–1990) was an American priest and scholar of the Episcopal Church.
+Massey Hamilton Shepherd Jr. (March 14, 1913 – February 19, 1990) was an American priest and scholar of the Episcopal Church.
 A prominent liturgist, he was one of the few American members of other Christian churches honored with an invitation to observe the Second Vatican Council of the Roman Catholic Church in the 1960s.
-He served on the Episcopal Church's Standing Liturgical Commission from 1947 to 1976 and was a leading figure in developing the 1979 revision of the Book of Common Prayer used by the Episcopal Church.
+He served on the Episcopal Church's Standing Liturgical Commission from 1947 to 1976 and was a leading figure in developing the 1979 Book of Common Prayer used by the Episcopal Church.

 Early life

-Shepherd was born on March 14, 1913, in Wilmington, North Carolina, the second child and only son of Alice Louise Gladstone Melville and Massey Hamilton Shepherd Sr. His older sister Eloise Shepherd McEachern, b.
-January 13, 1909, as an adult, after marriage, remained in Wilmington until close to her death at 75, on October 8, 1984, Charleston, SC.
-He spent many of his younger years in Columbia, South Carolina.
+Shepherd was born on March 14, 1913, in Wilmington, North Carolina, the second child and only son of Alice Louise Gladstone Melville and Massey Hamilton Shepherd Sr. He spent many of his younger years in Columbia, South Carolina.
 He was confirmed in what is now Trinity Episcopal Cathedral, across from the State House in South Carolina's capital city.

 Shepherd was married to Gabriella Taylor Connor, an artist and watercolorist.
 They had one daughter, Nancy Lloyd, who is married and has two children.